 Mouffetard, the “wonderful, narrow, crowded market street” as Hemmingway put it, is one of the oldest and liveliest neighborhoods in the city, opened by the Romans almost 2000 years ago.
 You can get some of the best cheeses, pastries and coffee from a variety of shops.
 Head to Au P’tit Grec for famous crepes, Le Saint-Medard for thick hot chocolate, or Le Verre a Pied for coffee.

 There are also boutique clothing, furniture, art and collectibles shops, perfect for finding unique gifts to take back home for yourself, friends and family.

 Aside from shopping, the street has live entertainment and music for all to enjoy—it’s a true French experience!
 The best time to go is on a Sunday between 10am and noon.

 Even if you’re in Paris for the first time, you may have already heard that it’s known for the vast cafes found on every street.
 So if you’re in the mood for delectable wines and a traditional menu, make your way to La Palette.
-Located in the cafe central of Saint Germai, this small restaurant has not changed much since it opened in 1905.
+Located on Rue de Seine, this small restaurant has not changed much since it opened in 1905.
 You’ll see many locals stop here for some wine tasting while snacking on charcuterie…even Harrison Ford is known to stop by whenever he’s in town.

 The Haut-Marais is a lively neighborhood with chic restaurants, trendy boutiques, food stalls, and is also the area where many celebrities live.
 You can spot them on the art streets of rue Charlot or rue de Bretagne.